-'That’s a unique structure,' said one of the scientists after discovering the archaeological marvel.
+'That’s a unique structure,' said one of the scientists after discovering the pattern across the seabed.

-Nearly 70% of Earth’s surface is covered by water, making seas and oceans prime sites for uncovering geological and historical treasures.
-In 2022, marine biologists discovered a peculiar geological formation in an unexplored part of the Pacific Ocean, dubbing it the “yellow brick road to Atlantis.”
-The Ocean Exploration Trust's EVNautilus shared a video of this fascinating find on their YouTube page.
+With nearly 70% of Earth’s surface covered by water, our oceans hold some of the planet’s most intriguing geological and historical secrets.
+In 2022, marine biologists discovered a unique formation in an unexplored part of the Pacific Ocean—a structure they playfully nicknamed the “yellow brick road to Atlantis.”
+The Ocean Exploration Trust’s E/V Nautilus captured the breathtaking find on video and shared it on their YouTube channel.

 Using a machine's claws, they extracted a chunk of the shiny, charcoal-grey ferromanganese crust.
 “That’s not sediment, that’s like baked crust.
 You can peel it off,” one of them says.
 “It's like bricks and cobblestone,” says another.
 Suddenly one of the researchers exclaims, “It’s the road to Atlantis!”
 Another adds, “That’s a really unique feature.”